Multichannel detection using the discrete-time model-based innovations approach

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Michels, James Henry, "Multichannel detection using the discrete-time model-based innovations approach" (1991).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 222.
+222.